da99/megauni.ruby/README.md

    * Lousy at computational thinking & ind. design.
    * Marketing = mediocre profits = A/B testing
      Ind. design = superior profits
+     20% vs 140%+
+   * If they were creative, they would go out and start their own companies/products.
 4) Creating 10-20 products people want regularly, is different than marketing 100 products few people want or already have.
 5) A conglomerate is civilization.
 Marketing is desperation, the cesspool of mediocrity and limited POVs.

+   megauni was created by someone tired of all marketing:
+     direct, guerilla, social media, etc.
+   Talking to maketers/advertisers makes me less creative.
+   They are toxic to me.